kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 For immediate allocation, scheduling Pods is simple because the resource is already allocated and determines the nodes on which the Pod may run.
-For delayed allocation, a node is selected tentatively and plugin(s) try to allocate their resources for that node.
-If that succeeds, the Pod can start to run.
+For delayed allocation, a node is selected tentatively and driver(s) try to allocate their resources for that node.
+If that succeeds, the Pod can get scheduled.
 If it fails, the scheduler must determine whether some other node fits the requirements and if so, request allocation again.
 If no node fits because some resources were already allocated for a node and are only usable there, then those